Tyrus (wrestler): NXT and alliance with Alberto Del Rio (2010–2011)

-After a two year hiatus, in January 2010, Murdoch re-signed with WWE and was assigned to FCW.
-In March, Murdoch, once again using the name G-Rilla, formed an alliance with The Uso Brothers, Tamina, and Donny Marlow.
-He went on to defeat both Jacob Novak and Rudy Parker, before changing his ring name to Brodus Clay, a play on Snoop Dogg's real name (Calvin Cordozar Broadus), in May 2010.
-On June 16, Clay and Marlow challenged Los Aviadores (Hunico and Epico) for the FCW Florida Tag Team Championship, but were unsuccessful.
-That same month, Clay and Marlow began referring to themselves as the Colossal Connection.
-The Colossal Connection would unsuccessfully challenge Los Aviadores and Derrick Bateman and Johnny Curtis for the FCW Florida Tag Team Championship over the following months.
-In October, Clay appeared at a WWE house show, where he lost to JTG.
+After a two year hiatus, in January 2010, Murdoch re-signed with WWE and returned to FCW.
+While he started with the G-Rilla ringname, he began to use the name of Brodus Clay, a play on Snoop Dogg's real name (Calvin Cordozar Broadus), in May 2010.
 During the finale of season three of NXT, Clay was named part of the fourth season, with Ted DiBiase and Maryse as his Pros.
-He made his in-ring debut on NXT on the December 14, 2010 episode, teaming with DiBiase to defeat Byron Saxton and his mentor Chris Masters.
-Clay won a four-way elimination match on the January 25 episode of NXT, earning the right to choose a new Pro.
-He picked Alberto Del Rio as his new Pro, and then attacked DiBiase.
-The following week, Clay defeated DiBiase in a singles match; Del Rio "temporarily" passed Pro responsibilities of Clay to his manager Ricardo Rodriguez, but never returned for the rest of the season.
-In the season finale on March 1, Clay ended the competition in second place, losing to Curtis.
+He made his in-ring debut on NXT on the December 14, 2010, episode, teaming with DiBiase to defeat Byron Saxton and his mentor Chris Masters.
+During the season, he won a four-way elimination match on the January 25 episode of NXT, earning the right to choose a new Pro, picking Alberto Del Rio.
+In the season finale, Clay ended the competition in second place, losing to Curtis.

-Following his stint in NXT, on the March 7 episode of Raw, Clay debuted as Del Rio's new bodyguard and replaced him in his match against Christian in a losing effort.
-As Del Rio was feuding with Edge and Christian, Clay faced off with single matches against them and also teamed with Del Rio to face Edge and Christian.
+Following his stint in NXT, on the March 7 episode of Raw, Clay debuted as Del Rio's new bodyguard.
+As Del Rio was feuding with Edge and Christian, Clay faced off with single matches against them and also teamed with Del Rio to face Edge & Christian.
 Clay accompanied Del Rio to the ring at WrestleMania XXVII for his match with Edge.
 On the April 25 episode of Raw, Del Rio was drafted to Raw, while Clay remained on SmackDown.
 Clay's final appearance with Del Rio occurred on May 1 at Extreme Rules, when he interfered on Del Rio's behalf as Del Rio faced Christian in a ladder match for the vacant World Heavyweight Championship.
 Despite this, Del Rio was unsuccessful in winning the match.
-After a three-month absence due to the filming of the movie No One Lives, Clay reappeared on the August 4, 2011 episode of Superstars, where he defeated Pat Silva.
+After a three-month absence due to the filming of the movie No One Lives, Clay reappeared on the August 4, 2011, episode of Superstars, where he defeated Pat Silva.
 Over the next few weeks, Clay continued to squash various jobbers on Superstars.